Yizhi-Su/Functions-for-Staggered-DID-Setting-R-/README.md

 By comparing the actual estimated effect to the distribution of placebo estimates, one can evaluate whether the observed treatment effect might be driven by spurious identification or chance patterns.

-The document includes two main functions:
+The document includes two functions:

 - A **TWFE-based** placebo test function using traditional two-way fixed effects estimation.
 - A **did_multiplegt-based** placebo test function using the method of de Chaisemartin & D'Haultfœuille for staggered adoption.